Signing the FreeCAD executables and installers #

 Once the prerequisites above are met, actually signing the FreeCAD.app bundle is straightforward:

-5. Run the script.
+FREECAD_SIGNING_KEY_IDto the ID of your “Developer ID Application” certificate.
+You can find the ID by runningsecurity find-identity -p basic -v. - Run the script.
 This will take several minutes, as it scans the bundle for all shared library and executable objects and signs them with the specified certificate.
-It will automatically createa DMG, submit it for notarization, and staple the final authorization from Apple to the disk image.
+It will automatically create DMG, submit it for notarization, and staple the final authorization from Apple to the disk image.

 Once complete, the disk image is ready for distribution.